vandan-revanur/Cox_Kalman_SLAM/README.md

 ## Description of the repository

-This repository contains files for Simulation of Simultaneous Localization and mapping (SLAM) for robot equipped with a RPLidar A2 sensor, and electrical motors with inbuilt encoders.
+This repository contains files for Simulation of Simultaneous Localization and mapping (SLAM) for a robot equipped with a RPLidar A2 sensor, and electrical motors with inbuilt encoders.

 The robot looks like this.